North Clackamas School District Equity Stance

 Recognizing that each student has a unique identity is central to our work in education.
 District, school and classroom decisions, policies, and practices affect each student differently depending on the components of that student’s identity.
 Our commitment to equity supports fostering an inclusive and barrier-free environment in which everyone will fully benefit.
 To that end, the North Clackamas Equity Lens was developed to assist district staff and leaders when making decisions.

 The reflective questions were designed to open conversation where issues can be considered from multiple perspectives.
 There may not be a simple “yes” or “no” answer, and the lens is not intended to be a flow chart of responses.
-It is however, intended to cause individuals and groups making decisions to check assumptions, biases, and barriers in order to eliminate practices that lead to perpetuating disproportionate educational results an injustices based on the identifying characteristics of a student or group who are not members of the majority culture.
+It is, however, intended to cause individuals and groups making decisions to check assumptions, biases, and barriers in order to eliminate practices that lead to perpetuating disproportionate educational results and injustices based on the identifying characteristics of a student or group who are not members of the majority culture.

 - Does this decision align with the District mission/ vision?